MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12video/ns-d3d12video-d3d12_video_process_input_stream.md

 ### -field Subresource

-The subresource index to use of the *pInputTexture* argument.
+The subresource index to use of the *pTexture2D* argument.

 ### -field ReferenceSet